Easement Payments Overview

 Who is eligible for these payments?

-Do these payments replace compensation agreed under the Just Terms Compensation Act (1991)?
+Do these payments replace compensation agreed under the Land Acquisition Just Terms Compensation Act (1991)?

 When do the payments come into effect?

-What if energisation occurred before the guidelines were published?
+What if energisation occurred before the NSW Government’s Strategic Benefit Payments Scheme Guidelines were published?

 How has the rate of payment been determined?